```html

 Unit price in invoicing currency Unit price in currency

-measurement unit Uom
+Measurement unit Uom

 Business unit code Branch ID